Professor, Arabic Studies Program

 Ph.D., 1994, Yale University

 Li Guo’s areas of interest are Arabic language and literature, medieval Arabic documents, historiography, and popular culture.
-He is the author of Early Mamluk Syrian Historiography: Al-Yunini’s Dhayl Mir’at al-zaman (Brill, 1998), Commerce, Culture, and Community in a Red Sea Port in the Thirteenth Century: The Arabic documents of Quseir (Brill, 2004).
-His most recent book, The Performing Arts in Medieval Islam: Shadow play and popular poetry in Ibn Daniyal’s Mamluk Cairo (Brill, 2012) is the winner of the IIM Prize for Research in the category « New conceptual tools », Institut International de la Marionnette, France, 2015.
+He is the author of Early Mamluk Syrian Historiography: Al-Yunini’s Dhayl Mir’at al-zaman (Brill, 1998) and Commerce, Culture, and Community in a Red Sea Port in the Thirteenth Century: The Arabic documents of Quseir (Brill, 2004).
+His third book, The Performing Arts in Medieval Islam: Shadow play and popular poetry in Ibn Daniyal’s Mamluk Cairo (Brill, 2012), is the winner of the IIM Prize for Research in the category « New conceptual tools », Institut International de la Marionnette, France, 2015.
+Li Guo’s most recent monograph, Arabic Shadow Theatre 1300-1900, was published in Brill’s series Handbook of Oriental Studies (HdO, v.
+143) in 2020.

 Li Guo’s research is sponsored by fellowships from The American Research Center in Egypt (1998-1999, 2014-2015), American Council of Learned Societies (2002-2003), and National Endowment for the Humanities (2008-2009).
 Li Guo is a co-editor of Brill’s series Studies on Performing Arts and Literature in the Islamicate World.